VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 name of the experiment in the  `--ex` argument.
 For example if `--logs_dir` is `'../logs'` and `-ex` is `'VortexNet'`, then the training summaries will be saved in `./logs/VortexNet_2/`.
-- In order to initialise the weights of the network from a different experiment, specify the name of the corrsponding experiment in   `--load_weigthts_ex`.
+- In order to initialise the weights of the network from a different experiment, specify the name of the corresponding experiment in   `--load_weigthts_ex`.
 In order to resume an interrupted training of any experiment, set
 `--load_weigthts_ex` to be same as `--ex`.
 The default is `None`.
 - All the networks use fully connected layers and we use 5 hidden layers each with 100 units, which is specified by the `--depth` and `--hiden_units` arguments respectively.